Teksta versija

 10.6. storage, transport and wholesale and retail distribution of prepackaged food products if the product content cannot be accessed without opening or changing the packaging;

-10.7. handing out of prepackaged ready-made dishes in an undertaking not related to food handling if the product content cannot be accessed without opening or changing the packaging;
+10.7. handing out of prepackaged ready-made dishes in an undertaking not related to the handling of food if the product content cannot be accessed without opening or changing the packaging;

 10.8. production, transportation, storage, and placement on the market of primary products of plant origin, fishery and hunting primary products if processing of products at the place of production does not change the initial properties of the products (for example, washing, drying, cutting of plant tops, cutting of fish fins, or gutting of fish);